chaitanyarahalkar/Cyberfort-CTF-Website/README.md

 ![Cyberfort CTF](logo.png)

-Cyberfort CTF is a free online platform to test and advance skills in Penetration Testing and Cybersecurity.
+CyberFort CTF is a free online platform to test and advance skills in Penetration Testing and Cybersecurity.
 This repository hosts the codebase for [cyberfort.rocks](https://cyberfort.rocks).

 The project can be hosted as it is or can be extended as per requirements.